 Healthy People 2020 defines ‘health equity’ as the “attainment of the highest levels of health for all people.”
 The LGBT community lacks health equity due in part to numerous barriers to care from the health care systems.
-Nurses are on the front-line of health care and have a significant role to play in the elimination of health disparities, however LGBT health is not always prioritized in nursing educational environments, and LGBT nurses are not often developed into key community leaders where they can have the ability to impact broader change.
+Nurses are on the front-line of healthcare and have a significant role to play in the elimination of health disparities.
+However, LGBT health is not always prioritized in nursing educational environments, and LGBT nurses are not often developed into key community leaders where they can have the ability to impact broader change.

 This program is funded with a grant from the Foundation of the National Student Nurses’ Association Promise of Nursing for Pennsylvania

 In the previous cohort, the topics faculty presented on included:

 - intersectionality and unique health challenges for black LGBT patients